metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 ***

 **Los Angeles covers if**
-the Houston offense sputters and crashes yet again in hilarious fashion.
+Davis Mills the Houston offense sputters and crashes yet again in hilarious fashion.

 **Houston covers if**
 the Texans sacrifice enough virgins to convince the gods to bless them with a couple touchdowns.
-Minutely possible should a bunch of Ram players be battling hangovers on game day.
+Minutely possible should a bunch of Ram players be battling hangovers on game day
+\- OR -
+Tyrod Taylor returns in dramatic fashion and better than before, reinvigorating an offense currently choking on its spit.